HomeDing/homeding.github.io/elements/digitalsequence.md

   that need to analyze timing sequences and digital signals.
 ---

 see also [DCF Time Element](/elements/dcftime.md)

 For some elements it is required to listen to the digital input at the specific GPIO pin for discovering the specific protocol and data.

+The DigitalSequence Element helps with collecting the timing and level information from the digital signal by recording the timings into a ring buffer.

 ## Recording

 The digital sequence Element records the timings in a ring buffer to be picked up by the element that can decode the protocol.